hexhowells/OSC-MOTOR-Analysis/README.md

-# OSC-MOTOR-Analysis
+# Characterising resistance in prostate cancer at a single cell level with hormonal treatment and epigenetic inhibitors

-Single-cell analysis of prostate cancer cells treated with Enzalutamide and Tazemetostat
+Analysis notebooks for the paper `Characterising resistance in prostate cancer at a single cell level with hormonal treatment and epigenetic inhibitors`